-- 1.1 The Board of Iress Limited (Iress) is committed to complying with the ASX Corporate Governance Principles and Recommendations issued from time to time by the ASX Corporate Governance Council. - 1.2 During 2022, Iress complied with each of the ASX Corporate Governance Principles and Recommendations (4th Edition), as set out in this Corporate Governance Statement. - 1.3 The Board has approved this Corporate Governance Statement.
+- 1.1 The Board of Iress Limited (Iress) is committed to complying with the ASX Corporate Governance Principles and Recommendations issued from time to time by the ASX Corporate Governance Council. - 1.2 During 2023, Iress complied with each of the ASX Corporate Governance Principles and Recommendations (4th Edition), as set out in this Corporate Governance Statement, subject to not having a separate Nominations Committee per Recommendation 2.1 (as explained in further detail in section 14.4). - 1.3 The Board has approved this Corporate Governance Statement.